PrefectHQ/prefect/README.md

 ![](/docs/img/ui/flow-run-page.png)

-From here, you can continue to use Prefect interactively or [deploy your flows](https://docs.prefect.io/concepts/deployments) to remote envirnments, running on a scheduled or event-driven basis.
+From here, you can continue to use Prefect interactively or [deploy your flows](https://docs.prefect.io/concepts/deployments) to remote environments, running on a scheduled or event-driven basis.

 ## Getting Started